infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 _**NOTE**: Do not hesitate to <a href="http://help.infinit.sh" target="_blank">vote for and/or request</a> the types of storage backends that you would like to see supported in the future._

-### Delete a storage resource ###
+### Delete a silo ###

-You can locally delete a storage resource using the `--delete` mode.
-For filesystem storage resources, you can clear their contents using the `--clear-content` option.
+You can locally delete a silo using the `--delete` mode.
+For filesystem silos, you can clear their contents using the `--clear-content` option.

 Using `--purge` will unlink all networks that use the storage locally.

 Network
 -------

-With the _infinit-network_ utility you are able to create overlay networks, configure the way the distributed hash table behaves and much more.
+With the _infinit network_ utility you are able to create overlay networks, configure the way the distributed hash table behaves and much more.

 ### Create a network ###

-The example below creates a network named "cluster" which aggregates the storage resources controlled by the users involved in this network.
+The example below creates a network named "cluster" which aggregates the silos controlled by the users involved in this network.

 The network can be configured depending on the requirements of the storage infrastructure the administrator is setting up.
 For instance, the number of computing devices could be extremely small, the owners of those computers could be somewhat untrustworthy or their machines could be expected to be turned on and off throughout the day.
 To cater for this the network parameters can be tuned: the overlay's topology, the replication factor, the fault tolerance algorithm, etc.

 The following creates a storage network, relying on the default overlay network with a replication factor of 3.
-In addition, the administrator decides to contribute two storage resources to the network on creation.
+In addition, the administrator decides to contribute two silos to the network on creation.

 ```
-$> infinit-network --create --as alice --replication-factor 2 --storage local --storage s3 --name cluster
+$> infinit network --create --as alice --replication-factor 2 --storage local --storage s3 --name cluster
 Locally created network "alice/cluster".
 ```